Woke Up With a Stiff Neck? Here’s What to Do Next

 Apply hot and cold compresses

 Applying heat to your stiff neck helps to relax the muscles and bring fresh blood to the sore spot, Coffman says.
 You can get the heat you need with a heating pad set on low or a warm washcloth.
 Alternating with a cold compress helps to numb the pain and bring down inflammation.
-You can alternate between hot and cold for up to 10 minutes at a time of each, several times a day and up to every hour if you’re experiencing a lot of pain.
+You can alternate between hot and cold for up to 10 minutes at a time of each, several times a day and up to every hour if you’re experiencing a lot of discomfort.
 If you are feeling a lot of pain—not just stiffness—stick with the ice, cautions Coffman.
 Heat can make pain worse by increasing inflammation.
-Try these home remedies for muscle soreness.
+Try these cooling and heated neck wraps to start finding relief.

 Break out the meds